BIG FOOT FOOD FOREST

 Picture

-So in February, we drew a deep breath and ordered 53 enormous pieces of rough sawn timber.
+In February 2022, we drew a deep breath and ordered 53 enormous pieces of rough sawn timber.
 Mark downloaded plans for a small timber frame, and we acquired one more set of tools: chisels, sharpening stones, and special Japanese saws (ryoba and miter).
-Each weekend since early March, we have spent two good working days on the frame.
-It is a lot, but we like working quietly next to each other on a joint project.
-Every now and then we’ll have a brief exchange on how to do this or that, or to move another large piece of wood together.
-I change the music hourly, and Mark is patient about it.
+Each weekend in March and April, we spent two good working days on the frame.
+It is a lot, but we liked working quietly next to each other on a joint project.
+Every now and then we’d have a brief exchange on how to do this or that, or to move another large piece of wood together.
+I changed the music hourly, and Mark was patient about it.
 It is a slow, steady progress with a lot of repetition.
 Draw lines on beam very carefully and precisely.
 Saw tenon out.
 Chisel to precise thickness.
 Use mortice saw for a mortice, use chisel for precise width.
 Next tenon, mortice, beam.

 Picture